 Large churches with hundreds of people naturally do not want to lose their congregation.

-They want to keep their traditions, their old Baptist ways of doing things that is comfortable.
+They want to keep their traditions, their old Baptist way of doing things that is comfortable.

 But these visionary church leaders realized something completely different was needed for their young people.

 Young people are going to have guitars and loud music.
-They will use Bibles on computers, they will clap their hands, and they will do many other things that we normally don’t approve of in our churches.
+They will use Bibles on phones , they will clap their hands, and they will do many other things that we normally don’t approve of in our churches.

 Things that we often call charismatic, even though it is false to say so.